-There are many scholarships designed specifically for study abroad.
+There are many scholarships designed specifically for education abroad.
 We strongly encourage you to consider applying as Rochester students have won these scholarships in the past.
-Even if you can easily afford to pay for your semester or year abroad, you should still consider these scholarships.
-Some of them are merit-based and represent an academic honor that would enhance your resume.
-See our program costs and fees page for a list of expenses associated with education abroad.
+Both merit and need-based scholarships are available, so even if you can easily afford to pay for your term abroad, you should still consider applying.
+Studying abroad has associated out-of-pocket costs that you must prepare (and save!) for, even if you do receive a scholarship.

 - General scholarships

 - Program specific scholarships

 Scholarship application and eligibility requirements vary and researching and applying for scholarships will require time and effort on your part.
 Some applications require no more than a simple application form and a copy of your financial aid paperwork, while others may require these, a transcript, essays, and letters of recommendation.
 Scholarships represent an honor that will enhance your résumé and can be well worth the effort.

 Recipient Requirements—In order to promote education abroad opportunities, some University of Rochester and external scholarships require follow-up projects or other ‘give back’ by recipients.
 Students who do not complete the requirement by the stated deadline will have their scholarship rescinded.